Special Relativity -- Applications to astronomy and the accelerator physics: Relativity and Electrodynamics

 We then obtain the following approximate expression for the the radiation field in the space-frequency domain:

 where $\omega$ is the frequency, $(-e)$ is the negative electron charge and we make use of Gaussian units.
-A different constant of proportionality in Eq.(\ref{revwied}) and in the well known textbooks is to be ascribed to the use of different units and definition of the Fourier transform.
+A different constant of proportionality in Eq.(\ref{revwied}) and the well-known textbooks is to be ascribed to the use of different units and the definition of the Fourier transform.

-First we will limit our consideration to the case of sources moving in a non-relativistic fashion.
-According to the principle of relativity, usual Maxwell's equations can always be used in any Lorentz frame where sources are at rest.
-The same considerations apply where sources are moving in non-relativistic manner.
-In particular, when oscillating, charge particles emit radiation, and in the non-relativistic case, when the velocities of oscillating charges $v \ll c$, dipole radiation will be generated and described with the help of the Maxwell's equations in their usual form, Eq. (\ref{CD11}).

-Let's examine in a more detail how the dipole radiation term comes about.
-The time $\vec{r}(t)\cdot(\vec{n}/c)$ in the integrands of the expression for the radiation field amplitude, Eq. (\ref{revwied}), can be neglected in the cases where the trajectory of the charge changes little during this time.
-It is easy to find the conditions for satisfying this requirement.
-Let us denote by $a$ the order of magnitude of the dimensions of the system.
-Then the time $\vec{r}(t)\cdot(\vec{n}/c) \sim a/c$.
-In order to ensure that the distribution of the charges in the system does not undergo a significant change during this time, it is necessary that $a \ll \lambda$.
-This condition can be written in the in still another form $v \ll c$, where $v$ is of the order of magnitude of the velocities of the charges.
+Let us now examine in greater detail how the dipole radiation term arises.
+In the integrands of the expression for the radiation field amplitude, Eq. (\ref{revwied}), the time argument $\vec{r}(t)\cdot(\vec{n}/c)$ can be neglected if the trajectory of the charge changes insignificantly during this interval.
+Determining the conditions under which this approximation holds is straightforward.
+Let $a$ represent the characteristic size of the system.
+Then, the time delay can be estimated as $\vec{r}(t)\cdot(\vec{n}/c) \sim a/c$.
+To ensure that the charge distribution remains essentially unchanged over this duration, it is necessary that $a \ll \lambda$, where $\lambda$ is the wavelength of the emitted radiation.
+This condition can also be expressed in an alternative form: $v \ll c$, where $v$ denotes the characteristic velocity of the charges in the system.

-We consider the radiation associated with the first order term in the expansion of the Eq. (\ref{revwied}) in power of $\vec{r}(t)\cdot(\vec{n}/c)$.
-In doing so, we neglected all information about the electron trajectory $\vec{r}(t)$.
-In this dipole approximation the electron orbit scale is always much smaller than the radiation wavelength and Eq. (\ref{revwied}) gives fields very much like the instantaneous theory.
-So we are satisfied using the non-covariant approach when considering the dipole radiation theory.
+We consider the radiation corresponding to the zeroth-order term in the expansion of Eq. (\ref{revwied}) in powers of $\vec{r}(t)\cdot(\vec{n}/c)$.
+In this approximation, all details of the electron trajectory $\vec{r}(t)$ are neglected.
+This is the essence of the dipole approximation, where the spatial scale of the electron's motion is assumed to be much smaller than the wavelength of the emitted radiation.
+Under this condition, Eq. (\ref{revwied}) yields fields that closely resemble those predicted by instantaneous, non-retarded theories.
+Therefore, it is appropriate to use a non-covariant approach when analyzing dipole radiation.